 Each week we report on the most interesting and informative articles concerning auto diminished value claims.
-This article details the diminished value appraisal of a Tesla S 100D AWD Sedan with 2,600 miles that was involved in a front collision that caused $2,411.97 in damage.
+This article details the diminished value appraisal of a Lotus Elise 2 Door Coupe with 9,751 miles that was involved in a rear collision in Fairfax County, Virginia that caused $11,584.15 in damage.
 The vehicle was not disabled/towed, had no structural damage and no air bag deployment.
 The claimant hired an independent auto appraiser and made a third-party inherent auto diminished value claim for the vehicle’s loss in value.
 Once a car is repaired after a collision, it is worth less, often much less depending on the severity of the damage.
 Regardless of how well the repairer did his job, nobody will pay as much for a previously wrecked car as they would for an identical one that was never in an accident.
 Presenting a diminished value claim and following it through to a satisfactory conclusion is a daunting task for the average person.
 Obtaining a comprehensive Diminished Value Report is key.

 WE DON’T USE FORMULAS, ALGORITHMS, AD COMPARISONS OR OTHER SHORT CUTS